Ab7Abraham/Shop-Bee/README.md

 Features:

 User Registration:
-Users can create an account by providing their name, email, and password.
+Users can create an account by providing their name and password.
 Once registered, they can log in to the site.

 Product Listing:
 The site displays a list of available products with details such as name, price, and description.